 a) Capture Partial Information – By splitting up your checkout into multiple pages, even if your customers abandon the checkout at a later stage, you can still capture their basic details like name, email, and phone number (if you ask them about these details in the first step only).

-Now, you can use this email to send them reminders about incomplete orders which will definitely help you to bridge the gap between successful orders and abandoned orders.
+Now, you can use this email to send them reminders about incomplete orders, which will help you bridge the gap between prosperous and abandoned orders.

-b) Analytics – Since when we split the checkout system into multiple steps or pages, are able to track the user’s behavior with each page/step with the help of Google Analytics.
+b) Analytics—Since we split the checkout system into multiple steps or pages, we can use Google Analytics to track the user’s behavior on each page/step.

-For e.g, if you observe that most of the users would drop the checkout form on the third step (which could be billing details or shipping information), at least you know the problematic area and you can take corrective measures to fix this problem.
+For example, suppose you observe that most users abandon the checkout form at the third step (which could be billing details or shipping information).
+In that case, you will at least know the problematic area and be able to take corrective measures to fix it.

 c) Layout – No matter how much information you intend to collect from your customers on your eCommerce website, your checkout page always looks clean and clutter-free because you have already split the whole form into multiple steps.
 So, the layout of your checkout page looks good.